An annoying issue that happens a lot, for both puppies AND adults (surprisingly).

-Huskies pee in the house due to a number of reasons including a lack of tracking, their age, stress & anxiety, a change of routine, or health issues.
+If your husky keeps peeing in the house the common reasons include: their age, lack of training, stress & anxiety, a change in routine, or underlying health issues.

 4 Reasons Why Your Husky Keeps Peeing Inside The House